Renewing Your CDL in Kentucky

 If you're seeking to keep your hazardous materials (HAZMAT) endorsement, you'll need to retest at the time of CDL renewal.

-You may also be asked to take a new medical exam.
+You may also be asked to take a new Medical Examination Report (Form 649-F)

 - Returned mail entry posted on your driving record